MOM introduces more targeted COVID-19 quarantine approach for foreign worker dormitories

 READ: Toh Guan Dormitory residents to be tested for COVID-19 more often in pilot to detect cases earlier

-The first new cluster, at Sungei Tengah Lodge, was reported on Aug 22 and has grown to have 216 new COVID-19 cases in about a month.
+The first new cluster, at Sungei Tengah Lodge, was reported on Aug 22 and has grown to have 216 new COVID-19 cases.
 Sungei Tengah Lodge is the largest purpose-built dormitory in Singapore, with more than 16,000 workers living there.

 Before it was declared cleared by MOM on Jul 21, the cluster had more than 2,200 cases linked to it.

 The next biggest new cluster is at Avery Lodge Dormitory, which was identified on Sep 10.
-In about two weeks, 128 new COVID-19 infections have been discovered there.
+Since then, 128 new COVID-19 infections have been discovered there.
 It was previously declared cleared by MOH on Aug 10, and the cluster was closed.

-There have been 118 cases at the new cluster at Westlite Toh Guan dormitory since it was identified about three weeks ago (Sep 3).
+There have been 118 cases at the new cluster at Westlite Toh Guan dormitory since it was identified about three weeks ago on Sep 3.

 Westlite Toh Guan was one of the first dormitories to have a COVID-19 cluster before Singapore’s “circuit breaker” period, but it was previously declared cleared of COVID-19 on Aug 14.